Jacksonville, Florida Chapter 7 Bankruptcy Lawyer

 Do I Qualify?

-At Gahanian Law, we can help you understand whether you qualify for Chapter 7 bankruptcy.
+At Gahanian Law, we can help you understand whether you qualify for Chapter 7 bankruptcy in Jacksonville Florida.
 We can also help you weigh your debt relief options and choose a path forward that best suits your needs and circumstances.

 When you file for Chapter 7 bankruptcy, you will submit a series of forms that identify your creditors, assets, and debts.
 Once you pay a filing fee and give the Bankruptcy Court these documents, it will initiate an automatic stay on your creditors’ collection efforts.
 That means that collections companies, credit card providers, and other creditors must immediately stop their harassing phone calls, letters, and legal actions.
 This stay will remain in place throughout your entire Chapter 7 bankruptcy.